 A New Card From Hilton

-The Hilton Honors American Express Aspire Card is a new release this year and is rivaling the competition with its sign-up bonus of 100,000 points.
-This card also earns 14 points per dollar at Hilton hotels, as well as seven points per dollar on flights when you book directly through an airline or amextravel.com.
+The Hilton Honors American Express Aspire Card is a new release this year and is rivaling the competition with its intro bonus of 1250,000 points.

 This is one of the best credit cards for points not only because of the big bonus and ability to earn rewards, but also because of the incentives it offers.
-That includes a $250 credit for eligible purchases made at Hilton properties and another $250 credit for incidental airline fees, such as baggage charges.
+That includes a valuable credit for eligible purchases made at Hilton properties .

 This card also boosts you to Diamond status within the Hilton loyalty program.
 And you can earn a free weekend night each year upon account renewal.